ColinIanKing/fwts/README_SOURCE.txt

 		FWTS_TEST_ACPI                  ACPI specific

 		so, we can have FWTS_BATCH | FWTS_ROOT_PRIV | FWTS_ACPI
-			for a batch test that requires root privilege and is an ACPI test
+		for a batch test that requires root privilege and is an ACPI test.

 	test init/deinit callbacks.
 		These are intended to do pre and post test setup and close down, for example loading in tables, checking for resources, sanity checking capabilities.

-		They return FWTS_OK (all OK) or FWTS_ERROR (something went wrong, abort!)
+		They return FWTS_OK (all OK) or FWTS_ERROR (something went wrong, abort!).

 	minor tests.
 		These do the specific tests, can have one or more per test harness.
 Must return FWTS_OK (all OK) or FWTS_ERROR (something went wrong).
 FWTS_ERROR does not mean a test failed, but the test could not be run because of some external factor, e.g. memory allocation failure, I/O issue, etc.